parisUlloa/LabReport1/Week1:LabReport.md

 Welcome!
 This is a tutorial in order to log into a course-specific account on ieng6.

 First thing is First!
-The Set Up:
+The Set Up:\
-Visual Studio: Visual Studio Code is a streamlined code editor (app,software) with support for development operations likedebugging, task running, and version control.
+Visual Studio Code is a streamlined code editor (app,software) with support for development operations likedebugging, task running, and version control.

 ## Part 1